MicrosoftDocs/powerapps-docs/articles/sharepoint-scenario-build-app.md

 2. Select the back arrow you added there, and copy it.

-3. Paste the arrow into the **View Projects** screen and position it to the left of the refresh button.
+3. Paste the arrow into the **ViewProjects** screen and position it to the left of the refresh button.

     ![Back button](./media/sharepoint-scenario-build-app/04-05-04-left-arrow-v.png)